Form 8.3 - Apex Fundrock Limited: Re Equals Group plc

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit Ordinary 1p shares Sale 250,000 GBP1.183225
+Purchase/sale Class of relevant security Number of securities Price per unit Ordinary 1p shares Sale 25,000 GBP1.17728

 (b) Cash-settled derivative transactions